IvanWoo/clickhouse-rails-demo/README.md

 ## hack with ActiveRecord

-create the empty database on sqlite3
+create the empty tables on sqlite3

 ```sh
 bundle exec rails db:migrate